boonebgorges/invite-anyone/readme.txt

 == Changelog ==

 = 1.3.13 =
+* Fixed broken link on Stats tab in the Dashboard
 * Fixed bug that caused internal taxonomies to be indexable by search engines

 = 1.3.12 =